 2. Export to Excel in C#

-IronXL provides the most accessible way to export the data to Excel with ( .xls, .xlsx and .csv) files in .NET applications.
+IronXL provides the most accessible way to export the data to Excel with (.xls, .xlsx, and .csv) files in .NET applications.
 It is also possible to export the data to .json and .xml files.
 Let's see one by one how easy it can be to export Excel file data into these formats.

 3. C# Export to .XLSX File

 It is very easy to export an Excel file with an .xlsx extension.
 Let's see the example.
-In the code below, our XlsFile.xls file exists in bin>Debug folder of the project.
+In the code below, our XlsFile.xls file exists in the bin>Debug folder of the project.

 By default, new Excel files will be created in the bin>Debug folder of the project.
 If we want to create a new file in a custom path then we can use wb.SaveAs(@"E:\IronXL\NewXlsxFile.xlsx");.
 Read the tutorial here to learn more about how to export Excel files in .NET.